 These murals can be found in the Bedminster district of Bristol, where Upfest – Europe’s largest street art and graffiti festival is held each year.

-Things to see in Bristol – SS Great Britain along the harbour front, and colourful houses
+Things to do in Bristol – SS Great Britain along the harbour front, and colourful houses

 And so we reached the harbour.
 My Visit Bristol Media Pass allowed me free entry to Brunel’s famous SS Great Britain, the world’s first ocean liner that has circumnavigated the world 32 times.
 Now permanently docked in Bristol, the entrance fee is GBP£14 for Adults, FREE for children aged 4 and under, GBP£8 for a child 5-17 years and a whole host of senior, group, student and family discount rates.